-If a student is found in violation of the Academic Integrity Policy, they will receive written communication to the email address on file informing them of their violation and dismissal from the program.
+If a student is found in violation of the Academic Integrity Policy, they will receive written communication to their university-issued email informing them of their violation and resulting sanctions.

 A student's course enrollment may require suspension during an investigation of a student's violation of the Academic Integrity Policy.
-If the investigation concludes the student has not committed a violation of the Academic Integrity Policy, they will be granted a course extension equal to the time of the suspension and investigation.
+If the investigation concludes the student has not violated the Academic Integrity Policy, they will be granted a course extension equal to the time of the suspension and investigation.